wbern/vue-custom-element/README.md

     console.info('attributeChangedCallback', name, oldValue, value);
   },

+  // Root component's definition is passed to this hook just before Vue instance creation - so you can modify it beforeCreateVueInstance(RootComponentDefinition) {
+    console.info('beforeCreateVueInstance', RootComponentDefinition);
+    return RootComponentDefinition;
+  },

   // in case of using vue-custom-element with modals, we destroy  it after defined timeout
   destroyTimeout: 3000,